MatthewReid854/reliability/docs/Development roadmap.rst

 Development roadmap
 '''''''''''''''''''

 The following development roadmap is the current task list and implementation plan for the Python reliability library.
 I welcome the addition of new suggestions, both large and small, as well as help with writing the code if you feel that you have the ability.
 This roadmap is regularly changing and you may see some things remain on here for a while without progressing, while others may be prioritized at short notice.
-If you have a suggested feature or a you find a bug, please email me (m.reid854@gmail.com) and I will endeavour to either add it rapidly (for simple tasks and bug fixes) or add it to the roadmap.
+If you have a suggested feature or you find a bug, please email me (m.reid854@gmail.com) and I will endeavour to either add it rapidly (for simple tasks and bug fixes) or add it to the roadmap.

 **Coming soon (currently in development)**